Foddy/node-red-contrib-huemagic/README.md

 | id (string) | Indicates the new ID of the group |
 | idV1 (string / boolean) | Indicates the old ID of the group |
 | name (string) | The currently set name of the group |
+| resources (object) | Contains all devices/resources behind the group
 | type (string) | The type of the group (always `group`) |

 #### Status changes under `msg.updated`